civol/HDLRuby/README.md

 ### helsif

-In addition to `helse` it is possible to set additional conditions to an `hif` using the `helsif` keyword as follows:
+In addition to `helse`, it is possible to set additional conditions to an `hif` using the `helsif` keyword as follows:

 ```ruby
 hif <condition 0> do